C04.0 Conflict of Interest and Commitment Policy

 I. Scope of Policy

 This Individual Conflict of Interest and Commitment (“ICIC”) Policy applies to all Regular Staff and Regular Faculty as defined in RIT’s Employee Work Classification Policy (“Employees”).
-Officers of the university are also subject to the Conflict of Interest Policy set forth in the Rochester Institute of Technology By-Laws (Article XXI) (B00.1).
+Officers of the university are also subject to the Conflict of Interest Policy set forth in the Rochester Institute of Technology By-Laws (Article VIII).
 In addition, individuals involved in Externally Sponsored Research or Activities may also be subject to additional policies, procedures, and sponsor requirements.
 Refer to the Administrative Policy and Procedures for Externally Sponsored Projects for additional guidance on addressing conflicts of interest related to Externally Sponsored Research or Activities.

 This policy may also apply to other groups, such as student Employees, visiting scholars and scientists, consultants, adjuncts, and vendors, at the discretion of the immediate Supervisor, as set forth in writing by that Supervisor.
 Students participating in Externally Sponsored Research or Activities may also be required to complete a Disclosure Statement consistent with requirements of the external research sponsor.